gocat-torch/Object-Detection-Inference-Comparision/README.md

 For SSD, most of codes are borrowed from pytorch-ssd: https://github.com/qfgaohao/pytorch-ssd

-For Faster R-CNN most of codes are borrowed from mmdet: https://github.com/open-mmlab/mmdetection
+For Faster R-CNN, most of codes are borrowed from mmdet: https://github.com/open-mmlab/mmdetection